Industrial Hemp

 Questions?
 Please contact Susan Brouillette, susan.brouillette@uvm.edu, or Heather Darby, heather.darby@uvm.edu or 802-524-6501.

 We have also created an Industrial Hemp Booklet for field notes and records that contains several excel spreadsheets for tracking information.
 We are making printed copies made as well.
-You can access the excel spreadsheets here.
-View the PDF version of the booklet here.
+You can access the excel spreadsheets (XLS).
+View the booklet (PDF).

 The USDA Risk Management Agency (RMA) administers federal crop insurance programs.
 This fact sheet provides current federal risk management programs available for producers growing hemp in 2022 - Risk Coverage for Industrial Hemp.